On covering properties of end and ray spaces: On the Menger property

 Now suppose that $\Omega(G)$ is Lindel\"of and let \(\seq{F_n:n\in\omega}\) be a sequence of increasing finite subsets of $\mathrm{V}(G)$.
 We may assume it is strictly increasing (otherwise it has a constant subsequence and the proof is easy).
 We construct \(\seq{\mathcal{F}_n:n\in\omega}\) as follows: firstly, in view of \myref{theorem:lindelof}, we may fix an enumeration $\set{C_n:n\in\omega}$ for the connected components of $G\setminus F_0$ which contain rays.
 Then, for each $n\in\omega$, let $k_n\in\omega$ be the largest integer such that $C_{k_n}\cap \left(F_{n+1}\setminus F_0\right)\neq \emptyset$.
 Note that, in this case, $C_n$ is a connected component of $G\setminus F_m$ for every $n> k_m$.
 Thus, the sequence $\seq{\mF_n:n\in\omega}$ with

 is as desired. \end{proof}

 We end this section with a final remark.
 So far, we have focused our analysis in the Menger property.
-Looking at $\sigma$-compactness instead, it is possible to adapt Lemma~\ref{compactFiniteSuccessors} to derive a combinatorial characterization.
-In order to do that, we need the following particular case of Corollary~5.5 of \cite{koloschin2023end}. \begin{lemma}[\cite{koloschin2023end}] Let $G$ be a graph and $F$ be a closed subspace of $\Omega(G)$.
-Then there exists an induced subgraph $H$ of $G$ such that the natural inclusion mapping $i:\Omega(H)\to \Omega(G)$ is a topological embedding with image $F$. \end{lemma}
+Looking at $\sigma$-compactness instead, it is possible to adapt Lemma~\ref{compactFiniteSuccessors} to derive a combinatorial characterization (relying once again on \myref{lemma:compactComponents}):